 Joseph, who descended from the tribe of Judah.
 This means Jesus had no

-congenital link to Bethlehem.
+congenital link to David's throne, yet Paul is saying that He did.
 The fact that Joseph was not his real father

-kingship in the Millennium will resemble David’s kingship in his struggle to
+kingship in the Millennium would resemble David’s reign in his struggle to

 reminiscent of the Great Tribulation prior to Jesus’ second coming.
 Paul put